zetifinance/main-website-2023-fork/content/pages/fleets.md

           image: /img/electric-car-1-.png
       - list_item:
           heading: "Fully automated billing "
-          rich_editor: Billing and Payment collection are entirely automated and always available on our dedicated Fleet Operator portal. for your ease of use, check any historic information whenever you like in your dedicated portal.
+          rich_editor: Billing and payment collection are entirely automated and always available on our dedicated Fleet Operator portal.
+For your ease of use, check any historic information whenever you like in your dedicated portal.
           image: /img/transaction-history.png